querycert/qcert/README.md

 ## About

-This is the source code for the Q\*cert certified query compiler.
+This is the source code for the Q\*cert verified query compiler.
 The goal of the project is to develop a state of the art query compiler for languages over a rich data model (nested, hierarchical, etc), with an implementation which provides strong correctness guarantees.